WHaverals/CERberus/README.md

-# CERberus -- guardian against character errors :dog::dog::dog:
+# CERberus -- guardian against character errors 🐶🐶🐶

 Much like the mythical three-headed dog that guards the gates of the Underworld, **CERberus** ("ser-ber-us") serves as your loyal watchdog for the inspection of mistakes made by any kind of Handwritten Text Recognition tool, such as [Transkribus](https://readcoop.eu/transkribus/), or [eScriptorium](https://gitlab.com/scripta/escriptorium).